pippim/pippim.github.io/programs/mserve.md

 being recorded.
 That is because it is listening to the wrong stream: "Monitor of GM204 High Definition Audio Controller Digital Stereo (HDMI)".
-This stream is for the 50" Sony TV connected to nVidia 970M card.
+This stream is for the 50" Sony TV connected to Nvidia 970M card.

 Remember in the last screenshot we used Ubuntu's sound setting to change output from 50" TV to built-in laptop